-The year (2020) that will be forever defined as the year of the Covid pandemic brought about significant upheaval and change in many areas of private and professional life across the globe.
+The year (2020) which will be forever defined as the year of the Covid pandemic brought about significant upheaval and change in many areas of private and professional life across the globe.
 It also sparked tremendous shifts in the start-up investment world.
 One class of investors emerging is what we call “Super Angels”.

 What Are Super Angels?